 Other: They're working towards being Carbon Neutral and are Fairtrade certified.
 Thunderpants supports a huge amount of charities and local schools, community groups and events.
 Check out their website for more of the good stuff they do.

 Find the Thunderpants swimwear range here.

-Saltysea is a swim and activewear brand based in Waihi Beach, New Zealand.
+Saltysea is a swim and activewear brand based in Waihi Beach, New Zealand, where they have also recently opened their flagship store 'Slowly Garden'.
 They place a huge focus on transparency and ethical working conditions, right down to ensuring that their manufacturers supply a daycare service and healthcare benefits for their staff.
 They use recycled fabrics, biodegradable packaging and even make their business cards out of teeshirt offcuts!
-As a relatively conservative mum edging towards 40, their swimwear range until now is a bit on the cheeky (catch my drift??) side for me, but they have some fuller coverage pieces on the way which I’m excited to see, and for those with a slightly more racey approach to their behind, this is definitely a brand to check out!
+New colours coming this summer.

 “We create socially conscious and ethically made collections designed for those on the move who respect sustainability and the positive impact we can have."